namjae/elixir-news.github.io/_posts/2016-04-09-awsome-elixir.markdown

 * [ar2ecto](https://github.com/aforward/ar2ecto) - Ar2ecto is a set of mix tasks to help you migrate from ActiveRecord to Ecto.
 * [crutches](https://github.com/mykewould/crutches) - Utility library for Elixir, designed to complement the standard library bundled with the language.
+* [deppie](https://github.com/zackehh/deppie) - Elixir's coolest deprecation logger.
+* [dot-notes](https://github.com/zackehh/dot-notes-elixir) - Simple dot/bracket notation parsing/conversion for Maps/Lists.
+* [erlang-history](https://github.com/ferd/erlang-history) - Hacks to add shell history to Erlang's shell.
 * [erlsh](https://github.com/proger/erlsh) - Family of functions and ports involving interacting with the system shell, paths and external programs.
 * [erlware_commons](https://github.com/erlware/erlware_commons) - Additional standard library for Erlang.
 * [exjprop](https://github.com/stocks29/exjprop) - Elixir library for reading Java properties files from various sources.
 * [fitex](https://github.com/timdeputter/FitEx) - FitEx is a Macro-Module which provides a bit of sugar for function definitions.
 * [global](https://github.com/mgwidmann/global) - Wrapper of the Erlang `:global` module.
 * [mandrake](https://github.com/mbasso/mandrake) - Mandrake is a functional programming library that bring something else magic in elixir.
-* [plasm](https://github.com/atomic-fads/plasm) - Plasm is Ecto's composable query multitool, containing higher-level functions such as .count, .random, .first, .last, .find, .inserted_before, .inserted_after, etc.
+* [plasm](https://github.com/facto/plasm) - Plasm is Ecto's composable query multitool, containing higher-level functions such as .count, .random, .first, .last, .find, .inserted_before, .inserted_after, etc.
 * [pubsub](https://github.com/simonewebdesign/elixir_pubsub) - A Publish-Subscribe utility library that implements a pub-sub mechanism to ease the burden of communication on the business logic processes.
 * [quark](https://github.com/robot-overlord/quark) - A library for common functional programming idioms: combinators, currying, and partial application.
 * [sips_downloader](https://github.com/DavsX/SipsDownloader) - Elixir module for downloading the ElixirSips episodes and all other files.
+* [sitemap](https://github.com/ikeikeikeike/sitemap) - Sitemap is the easiest way to generate Sitemaps in Elixir.

 ## Validations
 *Libraries and implementations for validation of data.*